Car Accidents and Femur Fractures

 There are varying types of common femur fractures, such as:

-Transverse fracture: When the break occurs straight across the bone.
+• Transverse fracture: When the break occurs straight across the bone.

-Oblique fracture: When the break is at an angle across the bone.
+• Oblique fracture: When the break is at an angle across the bone.

-Comminuted fracture: When the bone breaks into multiple pieces.
+• Comminuted fracture: When the bone breaks into multiple pieces.

-Open fracture: When pieces of the bone are sticking out of the skin, or when a wound is so deep that the bone is exposed.
+• Open fracture: When pieces of the bone are sticking out of the skin or when a wound is so deep that the bone is exposed.

-Spiral fracture: When the break occurs in a spiral or circular pattern around the bone, generally caused by a twisting motion upon impact.
+• Spiral fracture: When the break occurs in a spiral or circular pattern around the bone, generally caused by a twisting motion upon impact.

 Open fractures are generally associated with the most damage to the body, particularly to the surrounding area of the femur fracture.
 Since the bone in this situation is protruding from the body, the risk of infection or other complications is much higher.
 This may require longer healing time and carries a higher risk of permanent or long-term disability.

-Car Accidents and broken legs
+Car Accidents and Broken Legs

 Many femur fractures are reported to occur in relation to mostly pedestrians hit by cars.
-In fact, medical studies have shown that pedestrians that are hit by cars and trucks have the highest mortality and injury rates of all vehicle traumas.
-Several year ago, a well-known peer reviewed article in the Journal of Orthopedic Trauma reported on fractures patterns in relation to pedestrian hit by cars.
+In fact, medical studies have shown that pedestrians who are hit by cars and trucks have the highest mortality and injury rates of all vehicle traumas.
+Several years ago, a well-known peer-reviewed article in the Journal of Orthopedic Trauma reported on fracture patterns in relation to pedestrians hit by cars.
 Drs.
 Brainard, Slauterbek and Benjamin reported that femur fractures in pedestrian accident victims were the third most common fractures, behind tibia-fibula and pelvic fractures.
-Fractures of the femur were normally as result of a direct-blow mechanism – such as the bumper of the car against the leg. vehicle accidents could be caused by any variety of factors, including common examples of negligent driving such as:

 • Driving under the influence of alcohol or drugs